markblokpoel/markblokpoel.github.io/_pages/publications.md

 Blokpoel, M., Kwisthout, J., Wareham, T., Haselager, P., Toni, I., & van Rooij, I. (2011).
 The computational costs of recipient design and intention recognition in communication.
 In Proceedings of the 33rd Annual Conference of the Cognitive Science Society.
 Austin, TX: Cognitive Science Society.

 Blokpoel, M., Kwisthout, J., van der Weide, T., & van Rooij, I. (2010).
 How Action Understanding can be rational, Bayesian and tractable.
 In S. Ohlsson & R. Catrambone (Eds.), In Proceedings of the 32nd Annual Conference of the Cognitive Science Society.
 Austin, TX: Cognitive Science Society.
-(PDF and supplement)

 Blokpoel, M., Grootjen, F. A., & van den Broek, E. L. (2008).
 Exploiting coarse grained parallelism in conceptual data mining.
 In Proceedings of the Dutch Information Retrieval Conference, Maastricht.